 I think it is no secret that I am a strong advocate for mirrorless cameras.
-They are already mirrorless cameras and as evidence and statistics suggest, they will be also stronger selling than DSLRs in the near future.
+They are already better than DSLRs and as evidence and statistics suggest, they will be also stronger selling than DSLRs in the near future.
 If You are interested in photography and are looking for a new camera, then mirrorless is the way to go.
 In this guide, I want to present the best mirrorless cameras for beginners.

 Mirrorless Cameras for Beginners

 Now You might ask Yourself, what is so special about mirrorless cameras for beginners?